 - Investment earnings (made less than five years ago).
 You can withdraw up to $10,000 of your investment earnings to put toward the purchase of your first home purchase, but you will have to pay income taxes.
 However, you won’t need to pay the early distribution penalty.
 Additionally, you are free to use these funds for the first home purchase of a child, grandchild or your parents.

 If you are purchasing the home with a partner, you can each pull up to $10,000 to use toward the purchase.
 For example, let’s say that the purchase price of the home is $200,000.
-You need funds to cover a small down payment and closing costs.
+You need funds to cover small down payments and closing costs.
 You can each pull $10,000, for a total of $20,000, which covers those costs.

-There is a lifetime cap on the $10,000 withdraw.
+There is a lifetime cap on the $10,000 withdrawal.
 For example, you can only withdraw these funds one time over the life of the account.
 Additionally, the funds must be used within 120 days of when you pull them.

 Withdrawing funds early from your Roth IRA helps you make a larger down payment upfront.
-This means you have to borrow less money to finance the rest of your home cost.
+This means you have to borrow less money to finance the rest of your home costs.
 Your monthly payments stay lower, and the overall interest you pay over the life of the loan is significantly smaller.

 Pulling on your IRA funds can also help you avoid private mortgage insurance (PMI).
 This type of insurance is designed to protect the lender financially should you stop making mortgage payments.
 It costs around 0.5% to 1% of the home purchase price and can add hundreds of dollars to your monthly mortgage payment, depending on the amount financed.
 If you make a down payment of 20% or more on your first home purchase, you probably won’t have to deal with PMI.
 That’s a big long-term benefit.